Students may earn high school credit in a variety of ways beyond traditional classroom instruction. This page outlines options to:

 - Failing scores are not recorded on the transcript.

-- Passing grades may be yearlong averaged with grades earned in the classroom, traditional setting, or credit recovery programs.
+- Passing grades may be averaged with classroom grades.

-- Students may not rescind a CBE request once the test is completed.
+- Students may not rescind a CBE request once completed.

 Garza High School Online offers AISD students the opportunity to enroll in self-paced online courses for credit recovery or credit acceleration.
 Courses must be completed within a two-semester period during the Garza academic year.
 These courses are free for AISD students in grades 8–12.